 Penny, Jim’s wife, had been anything but sympathetic to Jim’s recent life situation.
+He’s had a nervous breakdown after loosing the job he held for over 15 years.
 It was Penny who had called three days ago asking if Glen would go visit her husband in the ‘crazy bin’ because she really didn’t have time to deal with that right now.
-After all, someone had to care for they’re two kids and keep a roof over the their heads while Jim played crazy.
+After all, someone had to care for they’re two kids and keep a roof over their heads while Jim played crazy.

 “She’s the one who called to let me know you were here.”

 Jim sighed and stared off across the room.
 Glen thought that Jim probably knew all too well what his wife thought of his latest bought with depression.
 He steered the conversation away from this subject because he really didn’t want to address it.
 An imminent divorce seemed to lie ahead in their future, unless something significantly changed.

 They talked at length about topics that switched from work to the kids and back to trips they had always talked about taking but never really got around to.
 The conversation had run its course and Glen felt the need to wrap things up.
 Jim was in a better mood and his old self seemed to be peaking out from around the dark veil that had now covered him.
 “Is there anything I can get you?”